APassbyDreg/MarkdownEditTool/README.md

 With this program, you can edit your Markdown file with different theme.

-This programe is written with Java, GUI powered by JavaFX.
+This program is written with Java, GUI powered by JavaFX.

 ## How to use